Sometimes the light’s all shinin’ on me;

 Just down the tree-lined street from where I write, over by the Veterans Administration (V.A.)
 Hospital of Menlo Park, California, is a dangerous blind curve marking the spot of numerous fatal car accidents.
-That killer S curve near the on-ramp intersection of and Highway 101 has a history of spinouts, head-on rollover crashes, near death and true death experiences, and including one that served as a germ for the consciousness-raising phenomenon of the 1960’s.
+That killer S curve near the on-ramp intersection of Willow Road and Highway 101 has a history of spinouts, head-on rollover crashes, near death and true death experiences, and including one that served as a germ for the consciousness-raising phenomenon of the 1960’s.
 I’m referring to the tragic experience that served as the awakening of the Grateful Dead’s founder, lead guitarist, and soul inspiration, Jerry Garcia.

 On February 20, 1961, Garcia entered a car with Lee Adams, the house manager of the Chateau, the Palo Alto/Stanford hang-out where Garcia had been playing.
 Adams was the driver, and probably high on alcohol or other chemicals.
 The Chateau was known as a hard-partying reefer joint, this at the beginning of what would become a decade of hard partying; and Lee Adams had a reputation as a minor local impresario.
 Besides Garcia, there were three other young men in the car that fateful night, including Peter Speegle, a 16-year-old artist friend of Jerry’s.